-If equipped, a slideout awning (also called a "topper") will automatically open and close along with the slide-room.
+If equipped, a slideout awning (also called a topper) will automatically open and close along with the slide-room.
 When fully extended, the topper is level (which may cause water to puddle on top of the canopy).
 As the slide-room is closed, the topper will roll up and cause any puddles to spill over the sides of the awning.

+To avoid damage to the awning and/or slide-room:

-Before retracting the slide-room, check to make sure the slide out awning is free of any debris (leaves, twigs, etc.), which can damage the awning or slide-room components.
+ALWAYS check that your slideout awning is free of any debris (leaves, twigs, etc.) BEFORE retracting the slideout.